 The day-to-day work of the Ministry of Finance is conducted by the various departments.
 Each department has a head of department.
 Departments are divided into divisions, which are led by heads of division.
 The heads of departments and divisions are appointed by the Government, but are not political appointees.

 The Ministry of Finance is divided into eight departments with different areas of responsibility and activity.

 Department for Public Administration

-The Department for Public Administration is responsible for local government financial and legislative matters, agency governance, statistics, regulation of gambling, state administration, central government employer policy, procurement law and consumer issues.
+The Department for Public Administration is responsible for local government financial and legislative matters, agency governance, statistics, regulation of gambling, state administration, central government employer policy, procurement law, consumer issues and digitalisation of public administration.

 The Budget Department is responsible for leading and coordinating the Government's work on the central government budget, and for budget policy, regulation and follow-up.

 Financial Markets Department

-The Financial Markets and Institutions Department is responsible for matters relating to the stability of the financial system, consumer protection in the financial markets, national debt policy, pension savings, and the regulation of companies, trade and services in the financial markets.
+Financial Markets Department is responsible for matters relating to the stability of the financial system, consumer protection in the financial markets, national debt policy, pension savings, and the regulation of companies, trade and services in the financial markets.

 Tax and Customs Department